rwijtvliet/multilan/README.md

 There are 2 types of tags:

 - Lower-case letter.
 These are used to indicate the language of a text; same letters indicating the same language.
-I use 'e' for Englisch, 's' for Spanish, 'd' for German.
+I use 'e' for English, 's' for Spanish, 'd' for German.
 You can pick your own, as long as they are used consistently.
 E.g.: {eName}{sNombre}: Sjaak

 - Number.
 This is used to indicate various 'options', of which only one should end up in the final document.
 The first must be 1, then 2, etc. There can be 5 options for each given text block (an 'option group').
 When starting a new option group, simply start with 1 again.